White Helmets (Syria): Operations

-During the fall of Damascus, rebel forces captured the notorious Sednaya Prison on 8 December 2024.
+During the fall of Damascus, rebel forces captured Sednaya Prison on 8 December 2024.
 The White Helmets took part in search-and-rescue operations there, helping to release prisoners held within and searched the prison complex for detainees potentially held in secret cells or basements.
 Their search efforts concluded on 9 December, determining that no hidden or sealed areas that could contain detainees were left.

+In July 2025, the White Helmets made rescue operations during the Wildfires in the Syrian coast.

+In June 2026, the Syrian Ministry of Emergency and Disaster Management sent a 15-member search-and-rescue team from the Syrian Civil Defence after the 2026 Venezuela earthquakes.
+The operation was carried out with the support of the Qatari International Search and Rescue Group of the Internal Security Force.